 St Thomas Road, Spalding, Lincolnshire

-A recent church of contemporary and functional design, incorporating some furnishings from the previous (M.E.
+A recent church of contemporary design, incorporating some furnishings from the previous (M.E.
 Hadfield & Son) church.

 Original Date: 2004